rcpch/digital-growth-charts-server/docs/clinician/chart-information-families.md

 ##  What do regular measurements tell us?

-Weighing and measuring helps us to check that your baby is growing and developing as expected.
+Weighing and measuring helps us to check that your child is growing and developing as expected.

 ### Why do we use growth charts?